Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m1.md

     - AI Inference offloading between Tizen and TizenRT has been improved.
 The binary size of TizenRT is optimized (< 100kB).
   - ML.Inference API Updates
     - Add new API to use extended rank limit.
 To maintain the backward compatibility, the default rank limit is 4.
 The extended rank is only used when new API is called.
-    - Support TensorFlow-Lite v2.11.0 by default.
+    - Support TensorFlow Lite v2.11.0 by default.
   - ML.Training API Updates
     - Add Identify Layer as a utility layer which flows everthing as it is.
-    - Add Learning Rate Scheduling Features.
+     - Add learning rate scheduling features.
-- Step Learning Rate Scheduling
+- Step learning rate scheduling
-- Exponent Learning Rate Scheduling
+- Exponent learning rate scheduling
     - Add API to get the weight data
 - NNStreamer updates
   - NNStreamer has been upgraded to version 2.3.0.